cyprus327/Fraglib/Tutorial.md

 You may have noticed that in this code I use u.Width and u.Height instead of FL.Width and FL.Height.
 Using FL.Width/Height would work perfectly here, however there is a slight performance gain when using u.Width/Height instead.
 The same thing goes for u.Time instead of FL.ElapsedTime, except there is a quite noticeable performance difference here.

-Let's end the PerPixel segment with a cooler looking shader, how about a spinning pinwheel?
+Lets make a little shader, how about a spinning pinwheel?

-**Step 1)** Building off the last example, get the uv coordinates.
+**Step 1)** Building off the last example, get the uv coordinates
 ```csharp
 float uvx = (float)x / u.Width, uvy = (float)y / u.Height;
 ```

-**Step 2)** Define some constants for the pinwheel.
+**Step 2)** Define some constants for the pinwheel
 ```csharp
 const float radius = 0.4f;
 const float centerX = 0.5f;
 const float centerY = 0.5f;
 ```

-**Step 3)** Calculate the distance from the current pixel to the center of the pattern and the angle from the current pixel relative to the center of the pattern.
+**Step 3)** Calculate the distance from the current pixel to the center of the pattern and the angle from the current pixel relative to the center of the pattern
 ```csharp
 float distance = (float)Math.Sqrt((uvx - centerX) * (uvx - centerX) + (uvy - centerY) * (uvy - centerY));
 float angle = (float)Math.Atan2(uvx - centerX, uvy - centerY);